Irish Grand National Betting Offers

 5. Will Tiger Roll run in the Irish Grand National 2020?

-UPDATE: The Irish Grand National 2020 has been cancelled due to Coronavirus.
+The Irish Grand National 2020 was cancelled due to Coronavirus.

-7. How do hear the Irish Grand National on Radio
+7. How do I hear the Irish Grand National on Radio

-Some leading bookmakers – like William Hill – have a dedicated horse racing radio channel so there is every chance they will be broadcasting the Irish Grand National commentary on Monday 13th April 2020 (cancelled).
+Some leading bookmakers – like William Hill – have a dedicated horse racing radio channel so there is every chance they will be broadcasting the Irish Grand National commentary on Monday 5th April 2021.